 It is also clear the entire GM leadership team knows the focus needs to be on their brand — and in turn, their goal — relevance.
 If they are going to “earn customers for life and create significant shareholder value in the process,” they will need to deliver on their desire to introduce new lines of compact and midsize vehicles that get wows at the consumer level.
 And that saves a lot of money — they hope to save close to $1 billion a year with smarter purchasing — which would win them a lot of fans on Wall Street.

 And not to forget the other essential relevant audience — their own people — Barra noted they want GM to be “a company where employees go home enthused” every day.

-Finally, there is the issue of goals being time-bound and here again, it may be a bit audacious according to the press, but GM stated their goal was for their North American operations to achieve a 10% pre-tax profit margins by mid-decade.
+Finally, there is the issue of goals being time-bound, and here again, it may be a bit audacious according to the press, but GM stated their goal was for their North American operations to achieve a 10% pre-tax profit margin by mid-decade.

-Whether or not GM can deliver against their strategy is not up for debate here; for a company that was recently referred to as the Google of an earlier era, we merely wish to use their commitment to their turn-around as an example of SMART goals in a real world setting.
-Worth noting that, while they may have at one time been like Google, they are far more likely to be using SMART goals than they are Google’s own OKR goal setting system which we’ll address in coming posts.
+Whether or not GM can deliver against their strategy is not up for debate here.
+For a company that was recently referred to as the Google of an earlier era, we merely wish to use their commitment to their turnaround as an example of SMART goals in a real-world setting.
+While they may have at one time been like Google, they are far more likely to be using SMART goals than Google’s own OKR goal-setting system, which we’ll address in coming posts.

-Curious if you have other ideas for real world SMART goal examples, share them please if you do.
-And best wishes with your own goal setting process, happy to help you deliver on them as you move ahead.
-Achieving results is after all our business.
+We’re curious if you have other ideas for real-world SMART goal examples.
+Share them, please, if you do.
+And best wishes with your own goal-setting process.
+We’re happy to help you deliver on them as you move ahead.
+Achieving results is, after all, our business.

 [Photo Credit: Steve Fecht for General Motors]